awsdocs/aws-systems-manager-user-guide/doc_source/integration-chef-inspec.md

    For more information about how Systems Manager integrates with GitHub and Amazon S3, see [Running Scripts from GitHub and Amazon S3](integration-remote-scripts.md)\.

-1. In the **Targets** section, identify the instances where you want to run this operation by specifying tags or selecting instances manually\.
+1. In the **Targets** section, identify the instances on which you want to run this operation by specifying tags or selecting instances manually\.
 **Note**
 If you choose to select instances manually, and an instance you expect to see is not included in the list, see [Where Are My Instances?](troubleshooting-remote-commands.md#where-are-instances) for troubleshooting tips\.